william-hayes/LLMs-biased-RL/README.md

 * *Aggregate_Analyses.Rmd* runs the ANOVAs reported in the paper.

-2. The **hidden_states** folder contains code and results for the analysis of hidden state activations in Gemma-7b. <ins>These analyses were carried out on a cloud A100-80G GPU.</ins>
+2. The **hidden_states** folder contains code and results for the analysis of hidden state activations in Gemma-7b. <ins>These analyses were carried out on a cloud A100-80G GPU using transformers v4.38.2.</ins>

 * To reproduce the extraction of hidden activations, run the following from the command line (with condition = "standard" or "comparisons"):
 ```